movonangern/investment-decision-or/README.md

 # investment-decision-or
-Exercise as part of the module "Operation-Reasearch"
+Exercise as part of the module "Operation-Research"